sanjayheaven/note/react/readme.md

 ### createRef

-create an immutable object with a single mutable value for the React element
+create an immutable object with a single mutable value for the React element，

 ### Component